top of page

 Ability to pursue goals

-ability to set realistic goals that are meaningful to oneself, to set one's own standards for success, as well as to stay motivated and persevere to achieve them.
+Ability to set realistic and meaningful goals, to set one's own standards of success, and to remain motivated and persevere in achieving them.

 Screen Shot 2019-03-29 at 10.38.05 AM.png

-ability to be open to people who have values, points of view, beliefs, lifestyle and appearance different from one's own, to accept them, to be interested in them, to appreciate them and to get along with them.
+The ability to be open to people who have different values, views, beliefs, lifestyles and appearances than one's own, to accept them, to be interested in them, to appreciate them and to get along with them.

 shutterstock_68144212.jpg

-ability to work efficiently, complete projects, respect commitments and be disciplined.
+Ability to work effectively, to complete projects, to respect commitments and to be disciplined.

 decision and executive functions.jpg